piafle3005/group3/use-cases/use-case-2.md

 ### Preconditions

-Valid entry of a region.
+Valid entry of a continent.

 ### Success End Condition